shenlin192/o2t-stock-client/README.md

 **None** of them are perfect.

 The best is a graphical library which is natively implemented via React.
-After comparing the popularity and quality of documents, I've chosen `react-vis`
+After comparing the popularity and quality of documents, I've chosen `react-vis`.

+Similar to `D3.js`, `react-vis` uses HTML, SVG, and CSS.
+It's simple, flexible and easy-to-use and most importantly, it's already integrated with React.

 ### File structure
-The files in this project is organized in a classical React-Redux way like:
+The files in this project is organized in a classical `React-Redux application` way like:

 ````
 \src